Ik0ri4n/ik0page/src/content/blog/2023/05_google-ctf-23.md

 A crackme is a small program designed to test your reversing skills in a legal way.
 They often require finding secret data and understanding their authentication schema to obtain access.
 The page crackmes.de referenced in the description was a website that hosted many such challenges until 2016 (shutdown because of legal issues).
-Currently, the page [crackmes.one](https://crackmes.one/) host many of the original crackmes.de challenges as well as new ones, in case you like to try them out.
+Currently, the page [crackmes.one](https://crackmes.one/) hosts many of the original crackmes.de challenges as well as new ones, in case you like to try them out.

 The binary uses the [ncurses](https://invisible-island.net/ncurses/announce.html) library that provides a terminal-independent UI programming API.
 Thus you may need to install the 32-bit ncurses package to execute the library.
 Also, the binary seems to require a certain screen size so I needed to decrease the terminal font size a bit to get past this error.
-If everything is working fine you should see an window similar to this:
+If everything is working fine you should see a window similar to this:

 ![oldschool login screen]({oldschool_login_screen})